Justin McCarthy, "Fully Half of Americans Have Tried Marijuana," Gallup, August 10, 2023.

 Grinspoon, Lester, M.D., and Bakalar, J.D., “Marijuana as Medicine: A Plea for Reconsideration,” Journal of the American Medical Association, June 21, 1995.

-The states are Connecticut, Delaware, Illinois, Maryland, Minnesota, Mississippi, Missouri, Nebraska, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Ohio, and Rhode Island.
+The states are Connecticut, Delaware, Hawaii, Maryland, Minnesota, Mississippi, Missouri, Nebraska, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Ohio, Rhode Island, and Virginia.

 Gettman, J., “Marijuana Arrests in the United States (2007),” The Bulletin of Cannabis Reform, November 2009.